 Erica Swindell is a classically trained violinist, actress, and vocalist based in New York City.
-Currently, she is on tour with Don Henley as a violinist and vocalist in his 15 piece band.
+Currently, she is on tour with the Eagles as a violinist as part of The Classic concert series.

 Her violin can be heard on the American Authors Platinum album Oh, What a Life and has performed live with Ashley Monroe, Jamey Johnson, Martina McBride, Trisha Yearwood, Martie Maguire, and Emily Robison.
 As half of the new Americana duo The Longest Year, Erica is currently writing and recording a new EP with L.A. based singer-songwriter Brendan Willing James.
 Her love of performance is such that some nights, between shows and tours, you'll find her jamming at an Irish circle, making music with friends, or busking at a local subway stop.